show

 The tile type (such as scalar or table) controls how vectors are rendered.

-The tile title must be a scalar text value and can be computed.
+If provided, the tile title must be a scalar text value and can be computed.

 See also